cecio/USBvalve/README.md

 <a href="https://asciinema.org/a/wuRANSFnFuyg9Fpxv5yoTCTuH" target="_blank"><img src="https://asciinema.org/a/wuRANSFnFuyg9Fpxv5yoTCTuH.svg" width="65%" height="65%" /></a>
 </p>

+If you prefer videos, you can also have a look to my [Insomni'hack Presentation](https://www.youtube.com/watch?v=jy1filtQY4w)

 ## Repository Structure

 `docs`: documentation about the project, with a presentation where you can have a look to all the features